Mortgage Foreclosure Dispute Resolution Program

 Frequently asked questions

-2. I have a lot of debt – can you help me?
+1. I have a lot of debt – who can help me?

 If you have more than $10,000 in unsecured debt or struggling to pay that unsecured debt in addition to your mortgage, you should contact Consumer Credit Counseling Services of Hawaii.

-3. I am considering bankruptcy to address my mortgage challenges – can you help me?
+2. I am considering bankruptcy to address my mortgage challenges – who can help me?

 You should contact Consumer Credit Counseling Services of Hawaii.

 3. I am in a distressed financial situation due to a foreclosure rescue scam or dishonest lending practices – can you help me?

 If you are intending to pursue legal action regarding your situation, you should contact Legal Aid Society of Hawaii.
-If you are only looking for assistance to work with your lender and understand your options to avoid foreclosure, we can assist you after receiving an intake packet.
+If you are only looking for assistance to work with your lender and understand your options to avoid foreclosure, any of the non-profit organizations listed on the website link provided below can assist you.
 We would still recommend reporting the scam through www.loanscamalert.org